Thermosphere, Ionosphere, Mesosphere, Energetics, and Dynamics

 APL and the Jet Propulsion Laboratory are partnered to develop the Europa Clipper.
 The Europa Clipper will launch in 2022 to place a spacecraft in orbit around Jupiter and perform a detailed investigation of the giant planet's moon Europa -- a world that shows strong evidence for an ocean of liquid water beneath its icy crust, which could host conditions favorable for life.
 The Europa Clipper will send a capable, radiation-tolerant spacecraft into a long, looping orbit around Jupiter to perform at least 45 flybys of Europa at altitudes varying from 1700 miles to 16 miles (2700 kilometers to 25 kilometers) above the surface.
 NASA has selected nine science instruments for the mission including cameras and spectrometers to produce high-resolution images of Europa's surface and determine its composition, an ice-penetrating radar to determine the thickness of the moon's icy shell and search for water, and a magnetometer and plasma instrument to measure the strength and direction of the moon's magnetic field, allowing scientists to determine the depth and salinity of its ocean.
 APL is building EIS and PIMS for the Europa instrument suite.

-Developed by APL for NASA, Solar Probe Plus is a daring mission to fly into the Sun's corona.
-By flying into the Sun's outer atmosphere, Solar Probe Plus will gather data on the processes that heat the corona and accelerate the solar wind, solving two fundamental mysteries that have been top-priority science goals for many decades.
+Developed by APL for NASA, Parker Solar Probe is a daring mission to fly into the Sun's corona.
+By flying into the Sun's outer atmosphere, Parker Solar Probe will gather data on the processes that heat the corona and accelerate the solar wind, solving two fundamental mysteries that have been top-priority science goals for many decades.
 Science goals for the mission are to trace the flow of energy and understand the heating of the solar corona and to explore what accelerates the solar wind.
-Solar Probe Plus provides a statistical survey of the outer corona.
-Scheduled to launch in 2018, Solar Probe Plus will be the fastest man-made object to date while zipping through the Sun's outer atmosphere.
+Parker Solar Probe provides a statistical survey of the outer corona.
+Scheduled to launch in 2018, Parker Solar Probe will be the fastest man-made object to date while zipping through the Sun's outer atmosphere.

 The Energetic Particle Detector (EPD) instrument measured the characteristics of energetic particles important in determining the size, shape, and dynamics of Jupiter's magnetosphere.
 EPD launched in October 1989 on-board the Galileo spacecraft.
 Galileo arrived at Jupiter in December 1995, orbited the planet for 2 years, and then began its 2-year extended mission, called the Galileo Europa Mission.
 The mission concluded in September 2003.